 As I started scheduling the three Story of Science books and weaving in the history, I got more and more excited.
 I have a huge pile of books – not all of them will make the cut and end up in the curriculum – but I am aiming for a science-theme.
 So the books range from classics to modern YA, to science fiction to living science books.
 I’m even hoping to work in some living math!

 I’m really excited to dig in – I’ve nearly finished scheduling the science/history portion and I already know this is going to be an incredible year!

-Post update: Grade 8 curriculum is available for purchase
+Post update: Level 8 curriculum is available for purchase